 Rick Bayless is an American chef and restaurateur who specialises in traditional Mexican cuisine, with a modern slant.
 His latest cookbook More Mexican Everyday is a delightful collection of innovative and easy to make Mexican meals aimed at the busy cook!

 It starts off with him showing you a few ingredients he has in his pantry at home.
-He shows you how they can be used in everyday cooking to add flavour.
+He shows you how to use them in everyday cooking to add loads of flavour.
 He then goes into lots of diverse and seasonal vegetable recipes.
 Those that are at the heart of Mexican cooking, but are also modern creations.
-Then comes the different sections such as breakfasts, rice-cooker meals, grilled dishes and slow cooker meals.
+Then comes the different sections such as Mexican breakfasts, rice-cooker meals, grilled dishes and slow cooker meals.
 Exciting Mexican desserts finish off the book.

 Rick involves many cooking tips throughout, suggesting ways to adapt and simplify without sacrificing flavour.
 It also has an illustrated glossary of ingredients, which adds interest.
 This book is sure to enliven the way you cook and eat with friends and family.